Matthew Dunlap: Secretary of state

 In 2004, Dunlap was elected Secretary of State of Maine by the Maine Legislature, a role in which he served from 2005 until 2011.
 During his tenure as secretary of state, Dunlap oversaw the modernization of the way the Secretary of State's office delivers services to the public electronically and directed the implementation of Maine's Military and Overseas Voter Empowerment (MOVE) Act, allowing military personnel and others abroad secure and prompt access to the ballot.
 Dunlap also served as president of the National Association of Secretaries of State from 2010 until 2011.
 After the Republican Party took control of the Maine Legislature in 2010, Dunlap was succeeded by State Senator Charlie Summers following a vote of 53% to 47%.

 Dunlap was again selected to be secretary of state by the Legislature after Democrats regained control of both chambers in the 2012 elections.
 He took the oath of office on January 7, 2013.
 He is the first person elected to non-consecutive terms as secretary of state since 1880, when S.J.
 Chadbourne held the position after holding it from 1876 to 1878.

 He was re-elected to his position in 2014, 2016, and 2018.

 In addition to his service as Maine secretary of state, he was also a member of the Presidential Advisory Commission on Election Integrity from May, 2017 to January, 2018.
+The commission was disbanded by Trump after Dunlap sued to get access to the documents he was supposed to be working with.